Interfacing with Davis 240C Dataset

 Load the events

-Then, we load the sequence of events from the text file (one event per line).
-Once the file is read, the python dictionary is converted into a numpy structured array of EventCD.
-This numpy array can be saved using standard function numpy.save() and reloaded using standard function numpy.load().
+Next, we load the sequence of events from the text file, where each event is represented on a separate line.
+Once the file is read, the Python dictionary is converted into a NumPy structured array of EventCD.
+This structured NumPy array can then be efficiently saved using the standard numpy.save() function and later reloaded with numpy.load() for further processing or analysis.

 from metavision_sdk_base import EventCD # numpy dtype